animus-vox/posts/post-intro-to-foss-eng.md

 Adventurer, you'd like to make a contribution, but you're unsure where to begin?
 Just like any good adventure, this process slightly varies from person to person.

+NOTE: I am not a lawyer, and you should consult a lawyer before taking serious legal decisions.

 For starters, either you have an idea for to share with the world in the form of an open-source project, or you'd like to join an existing project, and help others fulfill their objective.
 The first case is fairly simple:
 - Pick a free, open-source license, which we like.